Anoble25/stock-tracker/README.md

 a data visualization website based on user inputted stocks.

 ## Setup ##

-Clone the repo with `git clone https://github.com/Anoble25/stock-tracker.git` Navigate to the directory stock-tracker with `cd stock-tracker` and run the command `npm install` You can start the project with `npm run start`
+* Clone the repo with `git clone https://github.com/Anoble25/stock-tracker.git`
+* Navigate to the directory stock-tracker with `cd stock-tracker` and run the command `npm install`
+* Start the project with `npm run start`

 ## Specifications ##
 web app will take user input for stock symbols and return stock market data received through a free API.